 Utopias & Dystopias (ENG 2000: Perspectives in Literature)

 This course is an introduction to literature through the lens of “utopia,” or the desire for a different, better way of being.
 Through exploring short stories, novels, poetry, songs, advertisements, films, TV shows, the news, social media, and our own experiences, we critically examine the blurry line between utopia & dystopia: when / how / why various utopian impulses (such as happiness, progress, technological advancement, efficiency, stability) that are intended to improve society can go–and have–gone terribly awry.
 We consider how thinkers have historically imagined some of the more frightening and perhaps unforeseen and unintended consequences of “utopia”, and then we apply these fictional visions to the real-life contemporary world in which we live.
 We ask ourselves the difficult (but unavoidable) questions that emerge from such a study: What are the values behind our actions?
 How do we conceive of / build for abstract goals, such as happiness, progress, knowledge?
 How does our increasing dependence on science and technology (often viewed as utopian tools capable of leveling the playing field, sharing diverse ideas, bridging distances, and uniting people from different backgrounds / races / cultures) have the potential to transform into frightening methods of control, censorship, conformity, and isolation?
 Are our virtual connections / lives / memories displacing our sense of “the real”?
 Have we retained–and if so, can we continue to maintain–our humanity in this post-human age of commodification, cybernetics, and catastrophe?
 Will the environment withstand our relentless abuse of it?
 Will people withstand our relentless abuse of one another?
 In our attempt to answer these questions throughout the semester, we develop critical perspectives that are an integral part of becoming competent thinkers, readers, writers, and citizens of the world.
-Visit the course site to learn more.
+Check out our course site from Spring 2014

 Utopian and Dystopian Literature (ENG 3402: Topics in Literature)